jianheACM/CATChem/docs/developer-guide/processes/generator-system-overview.md

 2. **Ensures consistency** - All processes follow the same patterns
 3. **Improves documentation** - Every process has comprehensive docs
 4. **Enhances testing** - Built-in validation for all processes
-5. **Accelerates development** - Focus on physics, not infrastructure
+5. **Accelerates development** - Focus on chemistry, not infrastructure

-This supports CATChem's goal of being a truly community-driven atmospheric modeling platform.
+This supports CATChem's goal of being a truly community-driven atmospheric chemistry library and modeling component.